simplesamlphp/simplesamlphp-module-webauthn/README.md

 anyway: this implementation chose to then fail the registration/authentication.

-The implementation supports the attestation formats "none", "packed / x5c" and "packed / self".
+The implementation supports the attestation formats "none", "packed / x5c" and "packed / self", and "fido-u2f".
 Other attestation formats lead to a registration failure.

 For the attation type "packed / x5c",
 * the optional OCSP checks are not performed (this is explicitly permitted in the spec due to other means of revocation checking in the FIDO MDS).

+For bith "packed / x5c" and "fido-u2f":
 * due to the lack of any externally provided knowledge about CAs(???) all attestations are classified as "Basic" (i.e. no "AttCA" level)